WASHINGTON, DC 20570

 LEGISLATION, REGULATIONS, AND POLICY

 The Inspector General is to review existing and proposed legislation and regulations relating to programs and operations of the Agency and is to make recommendations concerning the impact of such legislation or regulations.
 Similarly, we review Agency and OIG policy.
-We reviewed four bills, one regulation, and four policy documents.
+We reviewed four pieces of legislation, two regulations, and one policy document.

 Inspector General Community

-The Inspector General is a member of the Executive Council on Integrity and Efficiency (ECIE), which consists primarily of the inspectors general at the Federal entities designated in the 1988 amendments to the IG Act.
+The Inspector General is a member of the Executive Council on Integrity and Efficiency (ECIE), which consists primarily of the inspectors general at the designated Federal entities (DFEs) in the 1988 amendments to the IG Act.
 She participated in activities sponsored by the President's Council on Integrity and Efficiency (PCIE), which consists primarily of the Presidentially-appointed inspectors general.
 She joined the PCIE Audit Committee in May 2001.

-The Counsel is a member of the Government Paperwork Elimination Act (GPEA) Committee.
-This committee was formed to ensure that the Agency meets the GPEA's October 2003 deadline of providing a means for electronic transactions with the public as a substitute for paper.
-To date, the committee identified the transactions that may be accomplished electronically, established a timeline for meeting the October 2003 deadline, and began the process to develop electronic transaction forms.
+The Counsel is an advisory member of the Government Paperwork Elimination Act Committee.
+This committee was formed to ensure that the Agency meets the October 2003 deadline of providing a means for electronic transactions with the public as a substitute for paper.

 The IG Act states that each inspector general shall give particular regard to the activities of the Comptroller General of the United States with a view toward avoiding duplication and ensuring effective coordination and cooperation.

 The Chairman, House Subcommittee on Government Management, Information, and Technology, requested a study on July 24, 2000.
 This study is to determine the extent to which Federal agencies have contracted with companies that have violated Federal labor, environmental, or tax laws, including the nature and extent of such violations.
 A draft report was circulated for comment in September 2002.

-The Chairman, House Subcommittee on Government Manage-ment, Information, and Technology, made this request on July 24, 2000.
-A report is expected in spring 2002.

 The Chairman, House Committee on Government Reform, requested a study on March 5, 2001.
 This study was to explore improvements to the offices of inspectors general that address overall effectiveness and enhancements to their independence.
 OIG provided input on June 7, 2001.